In today’s post we are going to talk about what I consider to be the # 1 MLM book of all time.

 Use a two-step selling process whenever possible.
-Never pitch your business or products in an ad.
-Give away something for free, generate a lead, and then use the follow up process to sell what you have.
+Never pitch your business opportunity or products in an ad.
+Instead, give away something for free to generate a lead, and then use the follow-up process to sell what you have.

 # 30 The faster you help people experience a result, the easier it will be for them to commit.

-Help your people earn a check their first month.
-Help them sponsor a couple people their first month or get a couple customers.
+Help your people earn a check their first month in the business.
+Help them sponsor a couple of people their first month or find a few customers.
 If you can do that, you give them something to lose.
 And there’s a good chance they will stick around longer.